Japanese battleship Mikasa: Background

 As with the earlier Fuji and Shikishima-class battleships, Japan lacked the technology and capability to construct its own battleships, and turned again to the United Kingdom for the four remaining battleships of the programme.
 Mikasa, the last of these ships, was ordered from the Vickers shipyard in Barrow-in-Furness in 1898 at the cost of £880,000 (8.8 million yen at that time).
 Although she closely resembled several of the other ships ordered in this program, she was the only ship in her class.

 Design and description

 The design of Mikasa was a modified version of the Formidable-class battleships of the Royal Navy with two additional 6 in guns.
 Mikasa had an overall length of 432 ft, a beam of 76 ft, and a normal draught of 27 ft 2 in.
 She displaced 15140 LT at normal load.
-The crew numbered about 830 officers and enlisted men.
+The crew numbered about 830 officers, petty officers and ratings.